frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 The 90 directions at the low b-value shell are over-sampled because most of 90 DWI signals are redundant and can be readily interpolated by neighboring DWIs in the same shell.
 By contrast, the high b-value shell does not have enough directions.
 The correlation between the neighboring DWI is much lower, and more directions can be sampled. *An optimal setting should have the same redundancy for each shell, which means high b-value shells should have more sampling directions.*

-- Rotation variation:
+- Orientation bias:

-The 90 directions of each shell have inhomogeneous sampling density and high rotation variation.
-Consequently, the acquisition has sampling bias and lower reproducibility when head orientation is different.
-The original HCP directions tried to avoid the same direction at different shells.
-This is unnecessary because other b-value signals can differentiate fast and slow diffusion.
-A sampling direction with good rotation invariance is important for improving reproducibility.
+The 90 directions of each shell have *substantial* inhomogeneous sampling density and high rotation variation.
+Consequently, the acquisition has orientational bias, and the reproducibility will be lower if head orientation is different.
+The problem is due to that the original HCP directions tried to avoid the same direction at different shells.
+This is unnecessary because each shell can be viewed as different bandwidth for differentiating fast and slow diffusion.
+A sampling direction with good rotation invariance is important for achieving good reproducibility and low rotation variance.

 ## My recommendation: 23 b-values with b-max=4,000 at 258 directions